 I started working around surfboards in 1998 at Joe Roper Surfboard repairs.
 There I learned all of the basics of surfboard construction from start to finish.
 I worked for Joe for five years doing repairs and glassing new shapes from other shapers for Joe.
 It was a good experience working for Joe.
 Being able to fix your mistakes is a huge asset to me even today.
 After Joes I worked for Chris Christenson of Chistenson Surfboards for five years laminating and shaping.
 At Christenson's I was able tune in my shaping and glassing skills to a higher level.
 I was fortunate enough to be able to become friends with and learn from Skip Frye who was a next door neighbor of Christenson.
 I feel like my two biggest influence on my board design have been Chris and Skip.
 I owe them everything.
 Skip is still my next door neighbor after 15 years working at this location and has been a great source of surfboard information, surf history and how to be a good person.
 After working for Chris I took over his old factory in the Bay Park/Linda Vista area when he decided to move to San Marcos next to the iconic Moonlight Glassing in 2008.
 I have been working in the same location since then shaping and glassing all of my own boards.
 From the first time I shaped a board in 1999 I wanted to know how to build it from start to finish.
 I thought all shapers knew how to do this so I felt like I needed to learn the best I could to make a showroom quality shape and glass job.
 This limits production but controls quality, something that matters to me.
 I like to shape all kinds of boards from hi performance shortboards to 12' gliders, something that I was inspired by while working with Chris.
-I am not a big talker and prefer my work to do the talking so when you read my board descriptions you can see I am a craftsman not a fluffy book writer.
+I am not a big talker and prefer my work to do the talking.